Oregon Scholarships

 Deadlines Vary

-This has awarded over 100 scholarships and over $200,000 to aspiring television professionals sharpening their storytelling skills at universities in their five-state region of Washington, Idaho, Oregon, Montana, and Alaska.
+NATAS Northwest Chapter has awarded over 100 scholarships and over $200,000 to aspiring television professionals sharpening their storytelling skills at universities in their five-state region of Washington, Idaho, Oregon, Montana, and Alaska.
 The scholarship award is up to a maximum of a $3,500 cash grant.
-The deadlines vary.
+The deadline is February 26th.
 Read more here.

 To be eligible, you must be a recent Oregon high school graduate or GED test graduate, attend an Oregon community college, have a 2.50 cumulative high school GPA or higher, or a 145 grade on all GED tests, and be an Oregon resident for at least 12 months prior to college attendance.
 The deadline varies.
 Learn more here.

-This is for $16,000.
-This organization aims to help high school seniors attend a college, university, or trade school within the state.
+Oregon Community Leadership Scholarship is for $6,250 per year for a total commitment of $25,000 per student in perpetuity.
+This is a renewable four-year collegiate scholarship program.
+This organization aims to help Oregon high school seniors who are leaders attend a college, university, or trade school within the state.
 Applicants must portray involvement in the community and demonstrate financial need.
-For more information, please visit the scholarship website.
+The program is intended to facilitate the growth of promising leaders in the state of Oregon by developing the skills needed to flourish their local communities.
+For more information.

-This is for Oregon high school seniors planning to attend or college freshman currently registered as a full time student at an accredited community college, college, or university located in Oregon.
+OASBO Promising Future Scholarship ranges $1,000-$3,000 depending on the amount of qualifying applicants.
+To be eligible you have to be an Oregon high school senior planning to attend or a college freshman currently registered as a full time student at an accredited community college, college, or university located in Oregon.
 Declared major compatible with school business management.
 Oregon resident for at least one year.
+The deadline is March 29th.
 Read more here.

 Was this article helpful?